 The Junior High (JH) Program is for campers who have completed grades 6-8.

 Middle school students experience new levels of independence for the first time, which can be exciting yet tough.
-As students tackle physical changes and new social challenges, TAF provides a safe and supportive space for them to develop themselves as teenagers.
+As students face physical changes and new social challenges, TAF provides a safe and supportive space for them to develop themselves as teenagers.

 Our JH Goals

-After lunch, activities range from playing games with their Big Sib to learning swing choir choreography for TAF Night.
 After dinner, evening activities include guided dialogues on race, gender, culture, and current social issues.
 These dialogues provide campers the chance to express their thoughts and learn how to actively listen and empathize.
 Evening activities also include the TAF Teahouse and Informal Dance as well as the Night Market.
 At the end of such a busy day, counselors make sure campers are in their rooms and ready for bed by curfew at 10:30 pm.